 In sharp contrast to Nana Akufo-Addo's statesmanlike and dignified silence, is the dishonourable attitude of the ruthless, arrogant and manipulative few in his inner circle - whose amoral nature has led them to demand that a solemn undertaking by Nana Akufo-Addo that he would accept the outcome of the presidential election petition he took to the Supreme Court, should be discarded by the New Patriotic Party (NPP).

 That solemn undertaking cannot simply be discarded because of the deliberately engineered controversy that has sprung up around the Supreme Court's verdict.

-The NPP must put the well-being of our nation and its people ahead of seeking narrow party advantage.
+The NPP must put the well-being of our nation and its people above narrow party advantage.
 A few selfish extremists must not be allowed to hijack the NPP and use it for their own dubious ends.

-To paraphrase the late J. B. Da Rocha, when those selfsame individuals tried the same tactic after losing the December 2008 presidential election, what the extremists are bent on doing - undermining the integrity of a number of Supreme Court judges to justify breaking a promise given by their party in order to enable them continue holding our nation to ransom - is neither in the interest of the NPP nor that of the Republic of Ghana.
+To paraphrase the late J. B. Da Rocha, what the extremists are bent on doing - undermining the integrity of a number of Supreme Court judges to justify breaking a promise given by their party in order to enable them continue holding our nation to ransom - is neither in the interest of the NPP nor that of the Republic of Ghana.